ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

         rating: 4
       },
 ```

+**Note:** there should be other tests failing to compile at this point, like the `TeaPage` test.
+Update those to include ratings where needed as well.

 The rating is not part of the data coming back from our API, so the API results we use cannot have it.
 Where the `resultTeas` array is defined, delete the `rating` just like we do for the `image`.